publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 Lastly there was a question if complying with the Standard would slow down the work in a codebase.
 Our experience is that it's a bit of an investment when starting, but that it enables collaboration and increases quality in such a way that over even a short time it will be beneficial.
 Doing a gap analysis is also not a huge amount of work, and the earlier it is done, the quicker it goes.

 For civil servants, it could also be useful to have material that could be used in a business case internally to motivate the use of ths Standard.
-This would be handy if an organization have previous experience of standards being costly to implement to show that this might not be the case for this one.
+This would be handy if an organization has previous experience of standards being costly to implement to show that this might not be the case for this one.